chipsalliance/Caliptra/CONTRIBUTING.md

 * The branch protection rules include constraints to maintain a linear history and avoid merges in pull requests.
 * Please keep a clean commit history, and no long series of "fixup" patches.
-Use github's "Squash and merge" option if necessary.
+Use GitHub's "Squash and merge" option if necessary.
 * New code files must include the Apache license 2.0 header.
-Commit veification tools enforce this.
+Commit verification tools enforce this.
-* Fork the repos into your personal repo, and created pull requests from your personal repo.
+* Fork the repos into your personal repo, and create pull requests from your personal repo.
 Do not pollute the main repo with your personal branches.

 ## Design discussion

-* All design issues are discussed via github issues.
+* All design issues are discussed via GitHub issues.
 * Please reference the issue in your commit where appropriate.
 * Chat channels should be primarily used for short, tactical discussions (example, coordinate resolution of a merge conflict, coordinate update of